Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Theoretical Analysis

-where $\underline{V}_e = \underline{V} - \epsilon_v - 2 E_v - \beta^{-1}\|\boldsymbol{\Gamma}_v\| \epsilon^{\textsf{NN}}$, $\overline{V}_e = \overline{V} + \epsilon_v + 2 E_v + \beta^{-1} \|\boldsymbol{\Gamma}_v\| \epsilon^{\textsf{NN}}$, and $\overline{I}_e = \overline{I} + \epsilon_i + 2 E_i + \|\boldsymbol{\Gamma}_i\| \epsilon^{\textsf{NN}}$.
+where $\underline{V}_e = \underline{V} - \epsilon_v - 2 E_v - \beta^{-1}\|\boldsymbol{\Gamma}_v\| \epsilon^{\textsf{NN}}$, $\overline{V}_e = \overline{V} + \epsilon_v + 2 E_v + \beta^{-1} \|\boldsymbol{\Gamma}_v\| \epsilon^{\textsf{NN}}$, and $\overline{I}_e = \overline{I} + \epsilon_i + 2 E_i + \beta^{-1} \|\boldsymbol{\Gamma}_i\| \epsilon^{\textsf{NN}}$.
 Then, the neural network-based algorithm~\eqref{eq:main_NN} renders a set $ \mathcal{S}_s$, with $\mathcal{S} \subseteq \mathcal{S}_s \subseteq \mathcal{S}_e$, forward invariant. $\triangle$ \end{proposition}

-We note that $\mathcal{S}_s$ in Proposition~\ref{prop:invariance}, is an inflation of the set of feasible voltages and currents $\mathcal{S}$ specified in the AC OPF.
+We recall that $E_v$ and $E_i$ are defined in Assumption~\ref{as:bound_approx_error}.
+The set $\mathcal{S}_s$ is an auxiliary set defined through linearized voltage and current magnitudes and is instrumental for establishing forward invariance of the NN-SGF dynamics.
+The formal definition of $\mathcal{S}_s$ is provided in the appendix.
+The set $\mathcal{S}_e$, instead, is expressed in terms of the actual voltage and current magnitudes and contains $\mathcal{S}_s$ by accounting for the linearization and neural-network approximation errors.
+This construction leads to the factor \(2\) appearing in the definitions of \(\underline V_e\), \(\overline V_e\), and \(\overline I_e\).
+We note that $\mathcal{S}_s$ in Proposition~\ref{prop:invariance} is an inflation of the set of feasible voltages and currents $\mathcal{S}$ specified in the AC OPF.
 Hence the terminology ``practical feasibility''.
 Indeed, when these errors are small, the constraint violation is practically negligible.
-We provide the following remarks: \begin{itemize} \item[i)] When $\epsilon_v$, $\epsilon_i$, $E_v$, $E_i$, and $\epsilon^{\textsf{NN}}$ are available or are estimated numerically, the constraints of the original AC OPF~\eqref{eq:AC-OPF} can be tightened so that~\eqref{eq:main_NN} can render the feasible set $\mathcal{S}$ forward invariant.
+The proofs of all results are provided in the appendix.